eslint/eslint/README.md

 ESLint is also expected to work with Node.js versions released after the Node.js Current release.

-Refer to the [Quick Start Guide](https://eslint.org/docs/latest/use/getting-started#prerequisites) for the officially suported Node.js versions for a given ESLint release.
+Refer to the [Quick Start Guide](https://eslint.org/docs/latest/use/getting-started#prerequisites) for the officially supported Node.js versions for a given ESLint release.

 ### Where to ask for help?